zextras/tech-doc/source/carbonio-ce/_management/externalservices.rst

 Definition of the External service
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To operate properly, the gateway must be aware of the exact location
+To operate properly, the terminating gateway must be aware of the
-of the remote service, therefore we define both the external service
+exact location of the remote service, therefore we define both the
-and how the terminating gateway can reach it and allow |file| nodes
+external service and how the terminating gateway can reach it and
-access to it.
+allow |file| nodes access to it.

 There is yet no CLI command for this, but we can use the APIs for this
 purpose.
 Create file